LESSON ONE

 Tooth

-The last quality that is well worth considering is what is known as the “tooth of the paper”.
+One quality that is well worth considering is what is known as the “tooth of the paper”.
 Or, in simpler terms, how smooth a piece of paper is.
 Paper that has very little tooth to it will feel smooth to the touch.
 The smooth texture makes it ideal for materials like pencils, pens, fine liners, and other such media since their fine points can easily glide over the page.
 The advantage being that it provides a high degree of control over your medium on such a surface.

 The alternative is a paper that has a lot of tooth, or texture, to it.
 While it can be a better surface for materials that require a lot of layers, like pastel or colored pencils, since the tooth provides more surface area to hold all of that pigment, this texture can actually make it hard to control other materials like pencil, pens, or ink as they can skip and jump around making the trajectory of your lines unpredictable.